 Delete duplicate contacts

-Removing the unwanted duplicate contacts is a manual process, but the following is the easiest way to do it.
+Removing the unwanted duplicate contacts is a manual process.
+The following is the best way to remove duplicates.

-Note These instructions are for Outlook 2007.
-Instructions are also available for Outlook 2010 or Outlook 2003.
+Note The instructions here are for Outlook 2010.
+Instructions are also available for Outlook 2007 and Outlook 2003.

 - In Contacts, select the contacts folder that has duplicate contacts.

-- In the Navigation Pane (Navigation Pane: The column on the left side of the Outlook window that includes buttons for the Mail, Calendar, and Tasks views and the folders within each view.
-Click a folder to show the items in the folder.), under Current View, click Phone List.
+- On the View tab, in the Current View group, click Change View, and then click Phone.
 This is the best view to scan your contacts list and see the duplicate contacts.
 Now you can sort the list by modified date and group the duplicates together.

-- Click Fields, select Modified in the Available fields list, and then click Add.
+- In the Available fields list, click Modified, and then click Add.

 - Click Move Up until Modified is at the top of the Show these fields in this order list.